The Good Shepherd (film): Development

-Robert De Niro directed the film, and he produced it in conjunction with James G. Robinson and Jane Rosenthal.
+Robert De Niro directed the film and produced it in conjunction with James G. Robinson and Jane Rosenthal.
 Eric Roth originally wrote the screenplay in 1994 for Francis Ford Coppola and Columbia Pictures.
 After reading Norman Mailer's Harlot's Ghost, Roth became intrigued by the relations among the people who created the CIA.
-Coppola ultimately departed from the project, citing his inability to relate to the main characters due to their lack of emotion, but is credited as co-executive producer.
+Coppola ultimately departed from the project, citing his inability to relate to the main characters because of their lack of emotion, but is credited as co-executive producer.
 Following Coppola's departure, Wayne Wang was tapped to direct, but was in the midst of pre-production location scouting when personnel changes in Columbia's production department ended his involvement.

-Columbia's new production team opted to give Roth a list of directors from which to choose, and it included Philip Kaufman.
-Kaufman and Roth worked together on the project for a year, overhauling the story's narrative structure and changing it from linear to its final non-linear approach, in which the film moved backward and forward in time.
-Kaufman believed that this change would "give it a more contemporary feeling", and helped provide a more cohesive narrative context.
+Columbia's new production team opted to give Roth a list of directors from which to choose, including Philip Kaufman.
+Kaufman and Roth worked together on the project for a year, overhauling the story's narrative structure and changing it from linear to its final non-linear approach in which the film moves backward and forward in time.
+Kaufman believed that change would "give it a more contemporary feeling" and helped provide a more cohesive narrative context.
 He also thought that it provided subtext for the characters' motivations.
 But, neither this partnership nor the project as conceived survived another dramatic shake-up at the studio.
 The new studio head halted production because he did not want to make a spy film outside the action genre.

-The project languished until John Frankenheimer signed to make the film with MGM agreeing to purchase the rights.
-He wanted Robert De Niro to star, for they had just worked well together on Ronin.
-De Niro had been developing his own spy story about the CIA from the time after the Bay of Pigs Invasion to the fall of the Berlin Wall in 1989, and agreed to appear in the film.
+The project languished until John Frankenheimer signed to make the film, with MGM agreeing to purchase the rights.
+He wanted De Niro to star since they had just worked well together on Ronin.
+De Niro had been developing his own spy story about the CIA from the time after the Bay of Pigs Invasion to the 1989 fall of the Berlin Wall in 1989 and agreed to appear in the film.

 During pre-production in 2002, Frankenheimer died.
 According to producer Jane Rosenthal, the film had been De Niro's pet project for nine years, but it proved difficult to produce prior to 9/11 and had to compete with the actor's busy schedule in films.
 The actor said in a 2006 interview just before the film was released, "I had always been interested in the Cold War.
 I was raised in the Cold War.
 All of the intelligence stuff was interesting to me."
 De Niro and Roth had made a deal; if the actor would direct Roth's existing script, Roth would develop De Niro's concept as a screenplay.
 If The Good Shepherd was commercially successful, their follow-up would be De Niro's 1960s-to-1989 pitch.